The Wall Tour (1980–1981)

-Background
+History

 Head of the 'wife' puppet; displayed at the Pink Floyd: Their Mortal Remains exhibition.

 "I was struck by the thought that there was a huge wall, that you couldn't see, between me and the audience," explained Roger Waters.
 "Then I drew it and started to talk to people about it.
 And they thought I was mad, because my original idea was to start building a wall at the beginning of the show and, when it's finished, they can't see you or hear you any more, and then the show is over."

+The shows involved pyrotechnics, most prominently featuring a model Stuka aeroplane flown over the audience towards the beginning of each performance, crashing and exploding as it hit the wall.
+This stunt caused a mishap during the first night of the tour, when it set the stage curtains on fire.
+The stadium had to be evacuated, but following the revelation of the surrogate band, Waters had difficulty convincing the audience that the fire was not also part of the performance.
+No serious injuries occurred.

+Unlike prior tours, The Wall required precise timing and staging (allowing for little improvisation).
+For "Comfortably Numb", while Waters sang his opening verse, David Gilmour waited in darkness at the top of the wall, standing on a flight case on casters, held steady by a technician, both precariously balanced atop a hydraulic platform.
+On cue, bright blue and white lights would suddenly illuminate him.
+At the very end of each concert, the wall would be dramatically torn down, controlled carefully by tipping mechanisms in order to prevent the front rows of the audience from being harmed.

 The tour's costs were estimated to have reached US$1.5 million even before the first performance (equivalent to US$4.7 million as of 2021).
 The New York Times stated in its 2 March 1980 edition: "The Wall show remains a milestone in rock history though and there's no point in denying it.
 Never again will one be able to accept the technical clumsiness, distorted sound and meagre visuals of most arena rock concerts as inevitable."
 It concluded, "The Wall show will be the touchstone against which all future rock spectacles must be measured."